vserranoc/refactored-waddle/NewReadme.md

 |Seat reservation||Open seating policy (meaning that there are no seat reservations)|You can pay more for a better seat|
 |Seating amenities|Their seats are simple	Video screens and Power ports|
 |Food|Complementary drink and a bag of snack mix|Complementary drink and a bag of sack mix.
 Also, there’s a food for purchase menu|
+####Source: Own elaboration based on Southwest Vs. JetBlue - Which American LCC is Better For You? (https://simpleflying.com/southwest-vs-jet-blue/) and Southwest vs JetBlue: which airline is likely to give you less heartburn? (https://www.sanspotter.com/southwest-vs-jetblue/)

 ## Data